Rugby railway station

-Rugby railway station serves the market town of Rugby in Warwickshire, England.
-The current station dates from 1885; two previous stations dating from 1838 and 1840 respectively, existed at locations to the west of the current one.
-It has been Rugby's only station, since the closure of the former station in 1969, on the now-abandoned Great Central Main Line route through the town.
+Rugby railway station serves the market town of Rugby, in Warwickshire, England.
+The current station dates from 1885; two previous stations dating from 1838 and 1840 respectively existed at locations to the west of the current one.
+It has been Rugby's only station since the closure of in 1969, on the now-abandoned Great Central Main Line route through the town.
 Between 1950 and 1970, the station was known as Rugby Midland before reverting to its original title.
-The station underwent an extensive remodelling between 2006 and 2008; new platforms were added and a new ticket office and entrance building were constructed.
+It underwent an extensive remodelling between 2006 and 2008; new platforms were added and a new ticket office and entrance building were constructed.
 The original Victorian part of the station was retained in the upgrade.